xwmx/nb/README.md

 Plugins are managed with the [`nb plugins`](#plugins) subcommand and are installed in the `${NB_DIR}/.plugins` directory.

-Plugins can be installed from either a URL or path using the [`nb plugins install`](#plugins) subcommand.
+Plugins can be installed from either a URL or a path using the [`nb plugins install`](#plugins) subcommand.

 ```bash